HusnuBarisBaydargil/video_stabilization/README.md

 ## 📖 Citation

-Our article describing QStab has been submitted to journals and is currently under review.
+Our article describing QStab is currently under review.
 If you use this code or find it helpful in your research, please cite it as follows:

 ```bibtex